Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

+i.e., all the $\lambda$, $Z$ and $y_0$ dependencies reduce to a dependence on a single variable $y_0K(Z,\lambda)$.
+This scaling holds only if $\ln y_0$ is large enough, so that condition (\ref{lambdallZlny_0}) can be met in spite that $\lambda/Z\gtrsim1$.
+From Fig.~\ref{fig:meansqTheta-lin-growth} it is evident that at $y_0=10^3$ ($\ln y_0\approx 7$) and low $Z$ the scaling is somewhat violated.
+When the scaling does hold, one can furthermore employ in (\ref{LLA-ang-disp-y0K}) the leading logarithmic approximation (\ref{Moliere-LLA}) to get

 Approximation (\ref{lny0+u/Z}), slowly improving with the increase of $y_0$, rises linearly with $\lambda$, provided the $\lambda$-dependent contribution is relatively small, satisfying condition (\ref{lambdallZlny_0}).
 This linear law may be thought of as a sum of soft ($\ln y_0$) and hard ($\frac{\lambda-1}{Z}$) contributions.
-At larger $\lambda$, the distribution shape becomes non-Gaussian and (\ref{LLA-ang-disp-y0K}) can no longer serve as a measure of the mean squared deflection angle.
-As Fig. \ref{fig:mean-mean-u(Theta)} indicates, the exact ratio (\ref{LLA-ang-disp-y0K}) rises with $\lambda$ linearly, as well, but this slope appreciably differs from (\ref{lny0+u/Z}).
-Instead, the latter becomes strongly influenced by location $\Theta\approx \Psi=\sqrt{\lambda/Z}$ of the slice of the spur.
-Squaring this, we see that the effective $\langle\Theta^2\rangle$ continues growing linearly with $\lambda/Z$.
+Curiously, as Fig. \ref{fig:meansqTheta-lin-growth} indicates, the linearity is sustained even when the scaling is violated (dashed and dot-dashed curves), but the slope of the $\lambda$ dependence then becomes dependent on $y_0$.
+It is also clear that at sufficiently large $\lambda$ the distribution shape becomes non-Gaussian, and (\ref{LLA-ang-disp-y0K}) can no longer serve as a measure of the mean squared deflection angle.